JKSunny/JediKnightGalaxies/README.md

 If you want to help contribute to JKG there's a lot of ways you can do so, here are some examples:
 * Participate: Joining the [Discord](https://discord.gg/YuG8Zks) and chatting with the developers or community in the #development channel is the most important way to get involved.
 You can also find other players here to schedule matches with.
 * Local Play: Host a LAN party with JKG as a featured game.
 While JKG works on the internet, it can also be played with your local friends and is a great way to introduce people to the game!
+* Streaming and Recording: Recording gameplay footage or streaming yourself playing JKG is another great way to introduce people to the game.
 * Get the word out: Tell your friends about JKG, invite them to join scrimmage matches - the more the merrier.
 Star this repo, the visibility helps!
 * Server Hosting: Host a JKG game server (see [hosting guide here](https://github.com/JKGDevs/JediKnightGalaxies/wiki/Server-Guide-(Phase-I))).
-* Coding: Compile the project and get it running on your own machine first (as outlined in this readme), then take a look at the [issues](https://github.com/JKGDevs/JediKnightGalaxies/issues) list for one that interests you.
+* Coding: Compile the project and get it running on your own machine first (as outlined [in the Compilation Guide here](https://github.com/JKGDevs/JediKnightGalaxies/wiki/Compilation-Guide)), then take a look at the [issues](https://github.com/JKGDevs/JediKnightGalaxies/issues) list for one that interests you.
 (The pinned issue for the next patch covers the most critical issues needed for the next patch).
 Feel free to ask questions in the #development channel of the [Discord](https://discord.gg/YuG8Zks) if you get stuck or need clarification.
 * Modelling, Mapping etc: Join the [Discord](https://discord.gg/YuG8Zks), and ask in the #development channel if you can help contribute.
 Providing us examples of your work is appreciated and we can usually suggest things that we need help with.
 One of the best ways to show you can help is to mod JKG and show off the results (ie: make a new weapon or new map for the game).
 A video is a good way to showcase something like this.
 * Audio/Music: Offer to help in the Discord and post samples of your work, the developers would love to put your talent to good use!